DavidBergstromSWE/GcLib/README.md

 [PCO SDK](https://www.excelitas.com/product/pco-software-development-kits) (partially implemented).

 > [!NOTE]
-> Please note that some APIs may require a license.
+> Please note that some APIs may require a license and driver installation.

 Contributors are welcome to the project, please see this [short guide](CONTRIBUTING.md) for further info.